Bread (TV series): Characters

-The only Boswell daughter was Aveline (Gilly Coman/Melanie Hill), a colourful, enduring model who married Protestant vicar Oswald Carter (Giles Watling) at the end of series 4 (to staunchly-Catholic Nellie's outrage); after trying to conceive throughout series 5, Aveline gives birth to Ursula in series 6.
+The only Boswell daughter was Aveline (Gilly Coman/Melanie Hill), a colourful, enduring model who married Protestant vicar Oswald Carter (Giles Watling) at the end of series 4 (to staunchly-Catholic Nellie's outrage and who she would refer to as "The Proddy Vicar"); after trying to conceive throughout series 5, Aveline gives birth to Ursula in series 6.

 Next door is grumpy, permanently-hungry Grandad (Kenneth Waller).
 The series doesn't make explicitly-clear whether he is Nellie's or Freddie's father, as he is only ever referred to and called Grandad.
 However, in a fleeting sequence in a series-4 episode, Freddie is arrested for stealing his rubbish cart.
 When the family arrive at the Police Station to collect him, Nellie refers to Freddie as Grandad's son-in-law for the only time, confirming that he is, in fact, her own father.
-In later series we are told Grandad's name is William Duval and Nellie refers to her maiden name of Duval.
+In later series we are told Grandad's name is William Duvall and Nellie refers to her maiden name of Duvall.
 This confirms that Grandad was Nellie's father.
 He appeared in all seven series and was in the last episode's final scene, alongside Jean Boht.
 Grandad was frequently seen telling people to "Piss off!" and reminiscing about his childhood sweetheart Edie Matteson.
 However, in the spin off book "Mrs Boswells Slice of Bread", it is confirmed that Grandad is Nellie's father.
+Grandad speaks in a noticeable Lancashire accent rather than his family's distinctively Liverpudlian tones, suggesting that the Duvall clan may originate outside of Liverpool.

 There are also several notable supporting characters seen throughout the series: the deadpan Department of Health and Social Security clerk Martina (Pamela Power) spent all seven series enduring the various tales the Boswells spun to get more dole money.
 She perfected her catchphrase "Next!" but ultimately failed to snare her favourite Boswell, 'Shifty' (Bryan Murray), after several attempts at a relationship with him.
 Shifty arrived in series 4, ostensibly to cover Jack's absence in the series, but he stayed on in Bread after Jack's return and lived next door with Grandad until the end of the sixth series.